 Realizing this, and fearing more hate mail, we’ve gone easier on Italy in the last couple of years.
 It hasn’t hurt that the booth itself has gone from a zero-effort venue where everything was cooked elsewhere, carted over, and reheated (no joke) to a booth that now prepares some food within the marketplace.
 Baby steps.

-With that long-winded preface out of the way, let’s take a look at the 2020 menu for Italy:
+With that long-winded preface out of the way, let’s take a look at the 2021 menu for the Italy food booth:

 - Italian White Sangria with Prosecco

 - Italian Red Sangria with Cabernet Sauvignon